 Dr Kaylin Cheng (Chinese Medicine)

 Kaylin is a caring practitioner who is passionate about helping people balance their mind and body to maintain optimum health.
 This is because she strongly believes in the fundamental Chinese Medicine concept of “the best treatment of disease is prevention”.
 She graduated with a double degree in Bachelor of Health Science/Applied Science (Chinese Medicine) at RMIT University and is an accredited Chinese Medicine Herbalist and Acupuncturist in Australia.

 Kaylin has completed extensive clinical training in chronic pain, acupuncture and internal medicine at Jiangsu Provincial Hospital of Traditional Chinese Medicine in China, Tzu Chi Hospitals (Taipei and Kuanshan branches) and China Medical University Hospital in Taiwan.
 Furthermore, she had the honour to be mentored in Taiwan by Dr. Yi Ying Shen, master of Classical School of Acupuncture.
-The Classical acupuncture technique utilises classic concepts of “visceral relationship and treatment”, “five gates and ten changes" from the Yellow Emperor’s Classic of Medicine, specialised acupoint bloodletting techniques, and meridian musculature palpitation and therapy.
-Kaylin also use Master Tung's acupuncture system in the treatment of chronic pain.
+The Classical acupuncture technique utilises classic concepts of “visceral relationship and treatment”, “five gates and ten changes" from the Yellow Emperor’s Classic of Medicine, specialised acupoint bloodletting techniques, and meridian musculature palpation and therapy.
+Kaylin also utilise Master Tung's acupuncture system in the treatment of chronic pain.

 In her spare time, she focuses on the in-depth study of classic medical texts and its significance in modern day Chinese Medicine treatments.
 She is also completing her Masters in Reproductive Medicine at the University of New South Wales.
 She hopes to combine her knowledge of fertility treatment in Chinese Medicine with Western Medicine and support couples through their fertility journey.

 Kaylin is fluent in English, Mandarin and Hokkien.